Jack King (NASA): Career

 King grew up in Boston, the son of a local sportswriter, and attended Boston College.
 Prior to joining NASA, King worked for the Associated Press.
 He opened the AP's Cape Canaveral bureau in 1958, when he was 27 years old.
 King joined NASA in 1960, and served as the Kennedy Space Center's Chief of Public Information from 1960 to 1971, and as NASA's Public Affairs Officer from 1971 to 1975.
+King announced most of the crewed NASA liftoffs between 1965 and 1971 (with the sole exception of Apollo 13, which was called by his deputy, Chuck Hollinshead); the first crewed launch King called was Gemini 4 in June 1965, and the last was Apollo 15 in July 1971.
+His best-known launch call was Apollo 11 in July 1969.

 After NASA, he spent two years as Director of Public Affairs for the U.S. Energy Research and Development Administration (later part of the United States Department of Energy), and another 15 years as executive vice president of Occidental Petroleum.
 He was appointed director of communications at the Fuqua School of Business in 1993.
-In 1997, King returned to Cape Canaveral and the U.S. manned space program, joining the United Space Alliance, where he served as spokesman.
+In 1997, King returned to Cape Canaveral and the U.S. crewed space program, joining the United Space Alliance, where he served as spokesman.

 King officially retired in October 2010, but continued to serve as a volunteer public affairs officer for NASA.